 Taught: Two to three colloquia annually, 4 semester credits each.
 May be taken twice for credit.
 Enrollment preference given to history majors and minors.

 Content: Same as History 244 but requiring more advanced work.

 Taught: Each semester, 1-4 semester credits.
-Eight credits may be applied to graduation requirements.
+Eight credits may be applied to graduation requirements, but only four may be applied to the major.

 450 HISTORY SEMINAR